 Is this a key focus in your school?

-During the Spring term 2021, our digital training offer is available with pre-recorded modules for delegates to access at a convenient time.
+During the Summer term 2021, our digital training offer is available with pre-recorded modules for delegates to access at a convenient time.
 This course will explore the phases of learning, rehearsal and recall to develop pupils’ retrieval of these multiplication facts with understanding and confidence.